-- Switch the vario gauge's reading between Vario (gross climb rate) and airmass lift around you (net) whilst cruising (see section 7.1). - When in circling mode, invoke the 'thermal assistant', a small polar diagram depicting the updraft over circular course (see section 7.9). - Switch to a so-called drift compensation, drawing a windcompensated trail of the circles you fly to better depict wind shear (see section 4.8).
+- Change zoom level between circling and other flight modes (this is called 'circling zoom', see section4.3). - Switch the vario gauge's reading between Vario (gross climb rate) and airmass lift around you (net) whilst cruising (see section 7.1). - When in circling mode, invoke the 'thermal assistant', a small polar diagram depicting the updraft over circular course (see section 7.9). - Switch to a so-called drift compensation, drawing a windcompensated trail of the circles you fly to better depict wind shear (see section 4.8).

 Take notice, that this list is just an excerpt from an entirety of switchable items.
 You will find numerous dependencies conducted by the actual flight mode, whilst further reading this manual.
-Please pay attention to, because the flight mode concept is one of XCSo-ars fundamental basics.
+Please pay attention to, because the flight mode concept is one of XC-Soars fundamental basics.
 Another very basic scheme deals with how to structure informations to be displayed at once.
 These informations are grouped in screen pages Further details are given in section 3.6 "Infoboxes and screen pages".

-6.2 MacCready setting The MacCready setting may be adjusted several ways: - With Config 1 ▷ MC +/- - For touchscreen/mouse devices, select the MacCready Info-Box field, then use the up and down arrow keys. - When connected to a supported intelligent variometer, adjusting the MacCready setting on the variometer will change the setting in XCSoar according to the devices synchronisation configuration (see section 12.29) In addition, an automatic MacCready mode is available as described in section 6.13.
+6.2 MacCready setting

+The MacCready setting may be adjusted several ways:

+- With Config 1 ▷ MC +/- - For touchscreen/mouse devices, select the MacCready InfoBox field, then use the up and down arrow keys. - When connected to a supported intelligent variometer, adjusting the MacCready setting on the variometer will change the setting in XCSoar according to the devices synchronisation configuration (see section 13.29)

+In addition, an automatic MacCready mode is available as described in section 6.13.

 6.3 Glide polar